 Manaslu Circuit Trek, often referred to as a hidden gem, offers trekkers a remarkable journey through some of the most stunning, and remote landscapes in the Himalayas.
+Mount Manaslu traverse is the eighth-highest mountain in the world which provides an authentic cultural experience as you traverse through traditional Nepalese villages.

-This comprehensive guide will take you through a step-by-step itinerary for the Manaslu Circuit trekking, helping you plan an unforgettable adventure through this remote and pristine region.
+This comprehensive Manaslu Trek guide will take you through a step-by-step itinerary for the Manaslu Circuit trekking, helping you plan an unforgettable adventure through this remote and pristine region.
+There are some preparations and permission to be informed before traveling.

 Manaslu Circuit Trekking Permits